Psalms 34; 147:1-11, Proverbs 8:22-30, 1 John 5:1-12, John 13:20-35

 I give you a new commandment, that you love one another.
 Just as I have loved you, you also should love one another.
 By this everyone will know that you are my disciples, if you have love for one another.

 Think for a moment what it means that this was a new commandment.
-What were the disciples doing during all the preceding years they’d been following Jesus?
+What had the disciples been doing during all the preceding years they’d been following Jesus?
 Were they surprised he felt the need to say it out loud to them?
 Perhaps it’s a lot harder to do – and comes a lot less naturally to us – than we think.

 Life in Christ, at least in our present world, will always be a mixed bag.
 No matter our state, let us choose to love and be loved.
 Jesus said so.